Cardinal Energy Ltd. Announces Monthly Dividend for April

-/EIN News/ -- CALGARY, Alberta, April 06, 2023 (GLOBE NEWSWIRE) -- Cardinal Energy Ltd. ("Cardinal" or the "Company") (TSX: CJ) confirms that our April dividend of $0.06 per common share will be paid on May 15, 2023 to shareholders of record on April 28, 2023.
+CALGARY, Alberta, April 06, 2023 (GLOBE NEWSWIRE) -- Cardinal Energy Ltd. ("Cardinal" or the "Company") CJ confirms that our April dividend of $0.06 per common share will be paid on May 15, 2023 to shareholders of record on April 28, 2023.
 The Board of Directors of Cardinal has declared the dividend payable in cash.
 This dividend has been designated as an "eligible dividend" for Canadian income tax purposes.

 About Cardinal Energy Ltd.